How to apply to volunteer

 - You can ask to swap any shift you are allocated with your Download Festival supervisor who will do their best to accommodate your request.

-- We try to be as fair as possible when allocating shifts, everyone volunteering with us at Download Festival gets at least two of the main festival afternoons or evenings off.
+- We try to be as fair as possible when allocating shifts, everyone volunteering with us at Download Festival gets at least two of the main festival afternoons or evenings off to see the headliners.

 - If you'd like to find out more about how Download Festival volunteer shifts are planned please head to the festival volunteer shifts section of our FAQs!